jiadonglou/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

 What the model is supposed to do is detect and crop the object from a scene.
 It's constantly capturing the image and will return the coordinates of found object in the image.
 It can be used as a survilliance camera.
 For example, when you are out of your home, you can set up the webcam and the program.
 It will keep tracing objects in the camera.
 When the someone breaks in by or some objects are moving, the program can automatically save that image.
 It fails when the background is dark.
 It fails because the camera does not support night vision.
 It can also cause problem when the background is too bright.
+We envisioned such system would be useful in environments such as museums or jewelry stores.

 **Think about someone using the system.
 Describe how you think this will work.**
 1. Are they aware of the uncertainties in the system?